LukePappa/Ourism/synthesis.md

+Immediate reality may be articulated as qualia, and qualia as physics.
+The nature of reality is divine love, though one's perception of it may be distorted by self-imposed misery.
 Everything present at the instant of creation is subject to a world in which it comes to recognize divine love as the only reality.